Ferber, Sears, Healthy Sleep, Sleeping Through the Night, etc. – I was obsessed with baby sleep books. Here’s the summary of all of them.

 The general idea is to give your little one a chance to fall asleep without your help, but not leave them to cry endlessly.
 There are 85 million versions, but it basically boils down to:

-- After 3 minutes, check on baby.
-Pat her back, tell her you love her. *Do not* pick her up.
+3. After 3 minutes, check on baby.
+Pat her back, tell them you love them. *Do not* pick them up.
 (This is called check and console.)

 You can choose to repeat this pattern for night wakings (Ferber) or just do it at bedtime (Mindell) until your baby figures out how to put him or herself to sleep.